-Another way to get your dreadlocks out of your face this summer, while still maintaining the style is to wrap them up.
-We love the look of a twisted updo where you can show-off the incredible collection of coils and dimension in your hair.
+Another way to get your dreadlocks out of your face, while still maintaining the style is to wrap them up.
+We love the look of a twisted updo where you can show-off your incredible coils and all the dimension in your hair.

 4. Half-Up Dreads

-If you have a slight dread, try the classic half-up, half down look.
-This versatile style works on on all dreadlocks as it brings depth to your face, while also getting your locs out of your face.
+You can also try the classic half-up, half down look.
+This versatile style works on all dreadlocks as it brings depth to your face, while also getting your locs out of the way when needed.

 If you want to try out the dreaded look temporarily, try out some fake dreads.
 This look involves teasing and intertwining your hair to create twists.
-This Twist & Rip method, creates a knotty texture that keeps your temporary locs in place.
+This Twist & Rip method creates a knotty texture and with the help of a gel, like TRESemmé TRES Two Ultra Firm Control Gel, keeps your temporary locs in place.
 Check out our full fake dreadlock tutorial for more step-by-step details.

 6. Loose Dreads

-If keeping your hair up isn’t your thing, let your dreadlocks be free this summer.
-We love how this look allows you to experiment with the texture of your hair as you create tight and looser coils throughout your head.
+If keeping your hair up isn’t your thing, let your dreadlocks be free this season.
+We love how this look allows you to experiment with the texture of your hair as you create tight and looser coils throughout your style.